Community gathers for peaceful protest in Kewanee

 Toutant also said the goal is to make a difference and make their voices heard and that change starts locally.

-"You have a lot of power, a lot more power than you might think.
-To really get the change that you want at your police department, in your community, it all starts with getting involved and joining the discussion," he said.
+"In a local level you have a lot of power, a lot more power than you might think.
+To really get the change that you want at your police department, in your community nad it all starts with getting involved and joining the discussion," he said.

 City officials and leaders lent their support for the peaceful protest, Kewanee mayor, and former police officer, Gary Moore, among those who spoke at the event.